suaebahmed/algorithms-visualizer/README.md

 # Agenda for path-finding algorithm
-    step 1. implement all algorithm
+    step 1. implement all maze algorithm
-    step 2.  "" button for working all button step 3.  "" all maze algorithm
-    step 4.  "" drag and drop API
+    step 2. improve drag and drop API step 3. create state to store START and END Node
-    step 5.  re-create A-star algo as like as dfs

 # Agenda for sorting algorithms
     step 1. implement all sorting algorithm